text-to-cards/text-to-cards/docs/intro.md

+All the magic happens right in your browser, as Memo-to-Trello does not use any server or external process for this.
+This means all your precious data and private information stays with you and Trello.

 ### What's a Trello Power-Up?

 Power-Ups are basically external plugins that enhance the funcionality of Trello.
 [Read more about Power-Ups here](https://help.trello.com/article/1094-what-are-power-ups).